 If you enjoyed this post, you may also enjoy these articles by Pete Martin

 “When the wind blows,” featured in Cycle magazine, the official publication of Cycling UK, and “Drinking beer from a teapot: Day 1 of cycling in Sri Lanka,” which was published in Travellanka magazine.
+Also see his post on cycling in the Atlas Mountains of Morocco, right here on this blog.

 Check Out Our Most Popular Posts!